saradusenberry/saradusenberry.github.io/_posts/2016-10-24-MountRainier.md

 {:.center}
 ![Rainier](/assets/images/Rainier.jpg "Rainier")

 Around 3:00pm we were able to check into our room at the Paradise Inn located in the Paradise region of the park.
 We grabbed a quick snack from the cafe and went out to explore.
-We took it easy with a short and easy hike close to the visitor center, and spent most our the time taking about a zillion pictures of the mountain.
+We took it easy with a short and easy hike close to the visitor center, and spent most of our time taking about a zillion pictures of the mountain.

 We closed the night with a nice dinner in the Inn’s dining room and hit the sack early.